-The Jobs Strategy Group comprises:
+The LEP comprises:

-Contact Chief Executive Officer Rona Hunter firstname.lastname@example.org
+Contact Chief Executive Officer Rona Hunter: firstname.lastname@example.org.

-Joined Up for Jobs sets out the framework for a partnership of key agencies and frontline services to work together to help more people into employment.
-Support is given through website resources, a client management information system, and quarterly forums.
+Joined Up for Jobs sets out the framework for a partnership of key agencies and frontline services to work together to help more people into employment, improve skills and reduce poverty through our Strategic Skills Pipeline and the new Enhanced Regional Skills Pipeline.